salmojunior/talks/markdowns/Debugging.md

 # iOS Simulator Debug

-Simulator has some great features on Debug menu option to help find issues on app's user interface.
+Simulator has some great features on Debug menu option to help you find issues on app's user interface.

 ![inline](https://i.stack.imgur.com/HGl8i.png)